renovatebot/renovate/docs/usage/examples/self-hosting.md

   namespace: <namespace>
 ```

-Then you need to add Git author, and mount volumes.
+Then you need to add a Git author, and configure the mount volumes.
 The final configuration should look something like this:

 ```yml